Skip to main content

 Guidelines for completing the Combined (BS + MS) Program

-• Students interested in the Combined (BS + MS) program should work with an advisor to understand the program details and course sequencing.
+Students interested in pursuing the Combined Bachelor’s and Master’s (BS + MS) program in Cyber Operations are strongly encouraged to consult with an academic advisor to fully understand the program structure, eligibility requirements, and course sequencing.

 Combined (BS + MS) Program Structure

-• Complete Pre-Major Courses (24 credits) and Major Core Courses (16 credits).
+• Complete Pre-Major Foundation Courses (24 credits) and Cybersecurity Major Core Courses (16 credits)

-Part II: 30 credits of Undergraduate and Graduate Coursework
+Part II: Overlapping Undergraduate and Graduate Coursework (30 Credits)

-• Take an additional four credits of graduate coursework, double-counted for both the undergraduate and graduate requirements.
+• Take an additional 4 credits of graduate coursework, also double-counted for both degree requirements

-• Graduate with a BS in Cybersecurity degree.
+• Satisfy the 120-credit requirement to graduate with a BS in Cybersecurity

-• Graduate with an MS in Cyber Operations degree
+• Graduate with a Master of Science in Cyber Operations

 Prerequisite Knowledge and Skills